S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 • l'identification of potential by Delville Management's Talent Team within 72 hours,

-• presentation presentation meetings to the customer,
+• candidate presentation meetings to the customer,

 • the mission assessment with the customer and manager at the end of the assignment.